Norwich: Historic and Sustainable

 - Conducted, with a qualified consultant, the Norwich Windshield Survey, completed February 8, 2016, which provides brief information and photos for historic properties throughout the Town of Norwich.
 The Norwich Planning Department has this survey in electronic form so that information can be checked for properties with which the Planning Department is dealing.

-- Pursuant to recommendation of the Windshield Survey: achieved listing of Norwich’s Mid-Century Modern District (Pine Tree, Spring Pond & Hopson roads) on the National Register of Historic Places (online exhibit).
-NHPC is also actively working to nominate to the National Register: the Goodrich Four Corners agricultural district, Maple Hill Farm, Brigham Hill District, and Meeting House Farm.
-NHPC is also developing a Multi-Property listing as an umbrella for all Mid-Century Modern structures in Norwich to use in seeking listing on the National Register.
-Also pursuant to the Survey, NHPC has completed the Pompanoosuc & Pattersonville Archaeological Resources Assessment.
+- Pursuant to recommendation found in the Windshield Survey: achieved listing of Norwich’s Mid-Century Modern District (Pine Tree, Spring Pond & Hopson roads) (online exhibit), Brigham Hill and Goodrich Four Corners Historic Districts, and Maple Hill and Meetinghouse Farms to the National Register of Historic Places.
+Pending approval is a multiple property listing as an umbrella for all Mid-Century Modern structures in Norwich to use in seeking listing on the National Register.
+The NHPC also completed the Pompanoosuc & Pattersonville Archaeological Resources Assessment and contracted for the three highly successful podcast driving tours developed by the Norwich Historical Society and based in part on the research of the CLG grant-funded projects above.

 - Continues to serve as a resource for Norwich homeowners and businesses regarding historic preservation issues.